ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterDeployContract/course.md

 ligo compile parameter code.ligo mainFunc '<parameter_expression>' [options]
 ```

 <parameter_expression> is a LIGO expression representing the called entrypoint of the smart contract.
-If the smart contrat has only the default entrypoint the value is *unit*, otherwise it expects the name of the entrypoint and its arguments.
+If the smart contrat has only the default entrypoint, the value is *unit*; otherwise, it expects the name of the entrypoint and its arguments.

 ### Simulating